How to Answer the 20 Hardest Interview Questions

 The trap: The point of this question is to judge your work ethic and see if you would still work if you didn’t need the money.

 How to answer: Even if you would want to leave work and jet-set around the world – do not tell your potential employer that!
 They want to hear that you would continue working because you’re passionate about what you do.
-Showing that you’d be irresponsible with your money won’t make them feel comfortable with theirs.
+Showing that you’d be irresponsible with your money is bound to raise a red flag.

 7. ‘Have you ever been asked to compromise your integrity by your supervisor or colleague?
 Tell us about it.’